bhavya13062006/RiskPilot/README.md

 ## LLM-backed summarization, with graceful fallback

-The `summarize` node uses an LLM (Claude via `langchain-anthropic`, or GPT via `langchain-openai` — configurable) to turn the computed metrics and flags into a boardroom-ready memo.
+The `summarize` node uses an LLM  to turn the computed metrics and flags into a boardroom-ready memo.
 If no API key is configured, it falls back to a deterministic, rule-based memo built from the same data, so **the full pipeline always runs end-to-end** — with or without a key.
 This also makes the